Midnight-Wolf37/arccw_MGSV/README.md

 To-Do list:

-- implement Hushpuppy sights
-- implement hook.selectbodygroup for front sights
+- Add more BG attachments for the Sz.
+336
 - MOAR WEPONS

 Planned content:

 All weapons from https://steamcommunity.com/sharedfiles/filedetails/?id=420873749.
-Up next: Uragan-5
+Up next: Uragan 5